jeffhung/trender-tools/README.markdown

 Development Plan
 ----------------

-Here is a roughly plan to develop tte4t:
+Here is a roughly plan to develop trender-tools:

-1. Let's first using Stylish to customize Team Track UI, to find out the desired way to help us focus on most important things.
+1. Let's first using Stylish to customize infrastructure web interface, to find out the desired way to help us focus on most important things.

 2. The next step can be switching from Stylish to Greasemonkey, which allow us to use user script (javascript) to modify page behaviors.
 For example, hide